 If you are going through a divorce and are interested in mediation, Minyard Morris is the law firm to represent you.
 The 18 attorneys on our team have experience representing clients in a spectrum of family law mediation sessions.
 Our collaborative approach, outstanding client service and record of mutually satisfactory resolutions make us one of Orange County’s most desired divorce firms.
 You can place your trust in us with the knowledge that we handle your case with the utmost confidentiality.

 Are You And Your Spouse Candidates For Mediation?

 In order for mediation of an Orange County divorce to be successful, the parties must both be good “candidates” for the mediation process.
 Being a good “candidate” generally means that both parties:

 - Are willing to allow the other person to receive 51% of the assets

 - Do not have a psychological need to win

 - Trust each other.
 Divorce mediation is not a process designed to verify facts, investigate financial issues and question suspect expenditures.
 If there is a lack of trust, divorce mediation is not the correct model.

-- Do not attept to bully the other.
+- Do not attempt to bully the other.
 If one party is essentially a bully, mediation will not be “successful,” unless the other party simply gives in to the bully.
-In that case, the divorce mediation is “successful” because it resolved the issues, not because a fair settlement was agreed to;
+In that case, the divorce mediation is “successful” because it resolved the issues, not because a fair settlement was agreed to.

 - Are both ready to end the relationship.
-If both people are not ready to move on with life, divorce mediation will be a waste of time and money.
+If both people are not ready to move on with their lives, divorce mediation will be a waste of time and money.
 A divorce mediator does not have the power to force a settlement.
-To reach an agreement both people must have a desire to reach a fair resolution on all issues;
+To reach an agreement, both people must have a desire to reach a fair resolution on all issues.

 - Have essentially equal personal power in the relationship.
 Divorce mediation involves negotiation.
 Generally, the parties do not have lawyers physically present in the divorce mediation sessions and thus the party with more power and better negotiating skills prevails.